National & Regional Plumber Hourly Rates

 What is the average plumber hourly rate in 2026?

 Plumbers charge what they do because of the combination of labor, overhead, and risk involved.
 They invest years in apprenticeships and licensing, carry expensive insurance, maintain trucks and tools, and assume liability for their work.
-Beyond wages, their rates must cover overhead costs like insurance, vehicle maintenance, and continuing education, all of which are baked into what you pay per hour.
+On top of that, a nationwide shortage forecast at roughly 550,000 plumbers has intensified wage competition, and BLS data shows about 44,000 openings per year for the trade through 2034, keeping upward pressure on service rates.

 What is a plumber service call fee?

-A service call fee (sometimes called a trip charge or diagnostic fee) is a flat charge, typically between $75 and $150 for a weekday visit in 2026, that a plumber charges just to come to your home.
-It covers their travel time and initial assessment of the problem.
+A service call fee (sometimes called a trip charge or diagnostic fee) is a flat charge, typically between $75 and $200 for a weekday visit in 2026, that a plumber charges just to come to your home.
+It covers their travel time, initial assessment, and often the first 30 to 60 minutes on site.
 Some plumbers apply this fee toward the cost of the repair if you hire them, so it's always worth asking upfront.

 How much more does an emergency plumber cost?